staking-foundation/diva-dao/Community-Guidelines.md

 ### 7.2.
 DAO Proposal submission

-Proposals can only be submitted by those which have **at least 1M D-DIVA** (as of the time of this writing) and it implies an on-chain transaction.
+Proposals can only be submitted by those which have **at least 1 Million D-DIVA Tokens** (as of the time of this writing) and it implies an on-chain transaction.

 Proposals can be submitted on [Tally](https://tally.xyz/gov/diva) by selecting “Create a new proposal”.